Bachelor of Science in Nursing

 Supplementing the actual clinical experience is a state-of-the-art Nursing Learning Resource Center with computerized human patient simulators.
 This center provides an environment for hands-on experiential learning to develop not only skills, but critical thinking, decision making, and teamwork.

 If you are considering the Nursing program, it is important to understand the admission requirements and expectations.
-The School of Nursing wants students who attend the program to have the best opportunity for success; to that end, a series of pre-existing requirements are summarized below.
+The School of Nursing wants students who attend the program to have the best opportunity for success.

 Traditional students are required to complete the following courses by the end of the spring semester of their freshman year:

 - BIO 1030/1040: Human Anatomy & Physiology I/II with grades of C or better